RishabhHatlunkar/ad_scheduler/README.md

-# Advanced Ad Campaign Optimizer
+# Advanced Slot-Based Ad Scheduler

-An advanced, visually appealing web application for optimizing advertisement schedules to maximize profit.
-This tool allows users to manage a pool of ad campaigns, including multi-day campaigns, and compare the results of a fast Greedy heuristic against a mathematically optimal Dynamic Programming solution.
+A visually appealing, single-page web application for scheduling advertisements to maximize profit based on complex, real-world constraints.
+This tool allows users to add, edit, and delete ads, which are saved persistently in the browser.

+The scheduler implements an advanced greedy algorithm to fill time slots, ensuring that no ad is run consecutively with an ad of the same **name** or **category**.

 ---

 ## ✨ Features

-* **Stunning UI/UX**: A modern, responsive interface featuring a mesmerizing animated gradient background and glassmorphic panels.
+* **Stunning UI/UX**: A modern, responsive interface featuring a mesmerizing animated gradient background and "glassmorphic" panels.
-* **Multi-Day Campaigns**: Add ad campaigns with specific start and end dates, allowing for complex, real-world scheduling scenarios.
+* **Ad Management (CRUD)**: Full **Create, Read, Update, and Delete** functionality for your ad list.
-* **Persistent Local Database**: All ad campaigns are saved in your browser's local storage using SQLite (via `sql.js`), so your data is safe between sessions.
+* **Persistent Browser Storage**: All ads are saved in your browser's **`localStorage`**, so your data is safe between sessions.
+* **Advanced Greedy Solver**: Implements a slot-by-slot greedy algorithm that sorts all ad "parts" by profit density to maximize returns.
+* **Complex Constraints**: The scheduler intelligently enforces two key rules:
+    1. An ad cannot be placed in a slot if the *previous* slot ran an ad with the same **name**.
+    2. An ad cannot be placed in a slot if the *previous* slot ran an ad from the same **category**.
-* **Dual-Algorithm Solver**:
+* **Detailed Reporting**:
-    * **Greedy (Heuristic) Solver**: Implements a "Highest Profit First" strategy for a quick, approximate solution.
-    * **DP (Optimal) Solver**: Implements the **Weighted Interval Scheduling** algorithm using Dynamic Programming to find the guaranteed, mathematically optimal schedule for maximum profit.
-* **Clear Side-by-Side Comparison**: Instantly view and compare the results (total profit and selected campaigns) from both algorithms.
+    * View a clean, slot-by-slot breakdown of the schedule for each day.
+    * See a final **"Ad Performance Summary"** table showing how many slots each ad won and the total profit it generated.

 ---

 ## 🚀 Technologies Used

 * **Frontend**: HTML5, CSS3, JavaScript (ES6+)
-* **Database**: SQLite compiled to WebAssembly via **`sql.js`** for in-browser database management.
+* **Storage**: Browser **`localStorage`** API for data persistence.
-* **Styling**: Modern CSS features including CSS Variables, Flexbox, Grid, and `backdrop-filter` for the glassmorphism effect.
+* **Styling**: Modern CSS features including CSS Variables, Flexbox, Grid, Animations, and `backdrop-filter` for the glassmorphism effect.
-* **Fonts**: **Google Fonts** (`Poppins`) for clean and elegant typography.
-* **Algorithms**:
-    * Greedy Heuristic ("Highest Profit First")
-    * Dynamic Programming (Weighted Interval Scheduling)
+* **Algorithm**: Slot-Based Greedy (Profit Density) with Consecutive Constraint Checking.

 ---

 ## 💻 How to Run Locally

-This is a pure front-end application and requires no special build steps or server.
+This is a pure front-end application and requires **no server, build steps, or dependencies**.

-1.  **Clone the Repository (or Download the Files)** If you have this project in a Git repository, clone it:
-    ```sh
-    git clone <your-repo-url>
-    ```
-    Alternatively, just save the `index.html` file to your local machine.
+1.  **Save the Files**
+    * `index.html`
+    * `style.css`
+    * `script.js`

 2.  **Open the `index.html` File**
-    Simply drag the `index.html` file into your web browser (like Chrome, Firefox, or Edge) or right-click and choose "Open with..." your preferred browser.
+    * Simply drag the `index.html` file into your web browser (like Chrome, Firefox, or Edge) or right-click and choose "Open with..." your preferred browser.

-    > **Note:** Because the application uses `sql.js` which loads a `.wasm` file, running it directly from the local filesystem (`file:///...`) might cause security restrictions in some browsers.
-For the best experience, it's recommended to serve the file with a simple local server.

-3.  **(Optional) Use a Local Server for Best Performance** If you have Node.js installed, you can use the `serve` package for a quick local server.
-    ```sh
-    # Install serve globally (if you haven't already)
-    npm install -g serve

-    # Navigate to the project directory and start the server
-    serve .
-    ```
-    Then, open your browser and go to the URL provided (usually `http://localhost:3000`).
+That's it!
+The application will run locally and save all your ad data in your browser's storage.

 ---

-## 🧠 Understanding the Algorithms
+## 🧠 Understanding the Algorithm

-This project is a practical demonstration of two fundamental computer science concepts for solving optimization problems.

-### Greedy Heuristic
-* **Strategy**: "Job Sequencing (Highest Profit First)".
-* **Behavior**: It sorts all campaigns by profit and immediately schedules the most profitable one if it fits.
-It's fast and simple but **not guaranteed to be optimal**, as it might make a "short-sighted" choice that blocks a better combination of ads.

-### Dynamic Programming (DP)
+This project uses a custom, slot-based greedy algorithm to solve this complex scheduling problem.

-* **Strategy**: Weighted Interval Scheduling.
+* **Strategy**: "Highest Profit-Density-Per-Slot First"
-* **Behavior**: This is the **optimal** approach.
-It sorts campaigns by their end date and systematically calculates the maximum possible profit at each point in time, considering all valid combinations.
-It is more complex but guarantees the best possible result.

-By comparing both, this tool effectively illustrates the trade-off between speed/simplicity (Greedy) and guaranteed optimality (DP).
+* **Behavior**:
+    1.  **Deconstruction**: The scheduler first breaks all ads down into their individual ad "parts" (e.g., a 3-duration ad becomes three 1-slot parts).
+Each part is assigned a "profit-per-slot" value (profit/duration).
+    2.  **Sorting**: It creates one large list of *all* ad parts from *all* ads and sorts it by profit-per-slot, from highest to lowest.
+    3.  **Placement**: It iterates through the schedule one slot at a time (Day 1 Slot 1, Day 1 Slot 2, etc.) and tries to place the most profitable ad part available from its sorted list that also satisfies the deadline.
+    4.  **Constraint Checking**: Before placing an ad part, it checks the **immediately preceding slot**:
+        * If the previous slot has the same **ad name**, it's **blocked**.
+        * If the previous slot has the same **ad category**, it's **blocked**.
+    5.  **Iteration**: If the most profitable ad is blocked, it tries the *next* most profitable ad for that same slot, and so on, until it finds one that is valid.
+If no valid ads are left, the slot correctly remains empty.